Policies: Fare reform

 Why free public transport won’t work

 The PTUA does not support free public transport.
-As our Myths page documents, we believe the primary barrier to patronage growth is the lack of services, and we note that there is no city Melbourne’s size that has attempted to institute free public transport.
+As our Myths page shows, the primary barrier to patronage growth is the lack of high quality networked services.
+It is significant that free public transport has not been instituted in any other city of Melbourne’s size.

 While we have had free public transport for New Year’s Eve for several years, its success is driven by the large crowds attending a range of events offered in the CBD.
-Free public transport on Christmas Day has also been offered regularly, but in stark contrast, public transport is relatively quiet (in part due to many suburbs having no service at all), and there is no shortage of cars on the road, with traffic snarls occurring at locations such as Springvale Road.
+Free public transport on Christmas Day has also been offered regularly, but in stark contrast, metropolitan services are relatively quiet (in part due to many suburbs having almost no service at all), and there is no shortage of cars on the road.

-Free public transport would merely suck $350 million of fare revenue per year out of the system, which could be better spent improving services.
+Free public transport would suck more than $500 million per year of fare revenue out of the system, which could be better spent improving services.